juju4/incident-response-docs/docs/during/data_leakage.md

 * How can I tell if my environment has been compromised?
 * Communicate appropriately depending on the data leak.
     * internally
-    * externally: customers, partners, regulators, law enforcement
+    * externally: customers, partners, investors, regulators, law enforcement
+    * Identify priority groups which should be worked early on
 * Regularly evaluate impact of the incident and if it should be treated as a crisis

+* If part of data extortion scheme and if known communication channel that can be watched in advance, monitor both communication channel (like onion page) and backend if possible.
+It may give you a headstart.

 ## References